ScreaMy7/owasp-mastg/techniques/android/MASTG-TECH-XXXX.md

 This technique groups common tasks for assessing deep links on Android: detecting usage, validating website association, monitoring its resolution, and invoking links.

-## Check for Deep Link Usage
+## Verify Usage of Deep Links

-Identify deep link usage via manifest inspection and code review.
+Deep link entry points can be discovered by examining intent filters in the `AndroidManifest.xml` and reviewing the code to understand how incoming deep link data is processed and validated.

-### Manifest inspection
+### Inspection of the AndroidManifest File

 Extract and review intent-filters that declare VIEW/BROWSABLE handlers.
 Use @MASTG-TOOL-0124, then select `intent-filter` with `android.intent.action.VIEW"` and `android.intent.category.BROWSABLE`.